In the ground and in pots, sunshiny daffodils succeeded the cool blues, whites and crisp yellows of stalwart Winter bulbs.

 Blurry birds… A female crest and two pairs of finches.

 It rained the last two nights.
-The squirrels knew it was coming,

 Life and death are mostly incomprehensible, though we often try to convince ourselves otherwise.